The 6 Best Songs I’ve Written About Sex This Year

 Denying Thumper

-One thing my spouse Matt and I have in common: when we become interested in a new kink, we research the hell out of it.
+One thing my spouse mb and I have in common: when we become interested in a new kink, we research the hell out of it.
 That’s how they stumbled upon Denying Thumper, who’s been blogging about his adventures in long-term chastity for several years.

 As a sex educator, I often tell people who want to introduce their partner to a new kink of theirs that it’s important to be specific.
 Just because you’ve seen 800 videos about your fetish doesn’t mean that your partner has the slightest clue how to put it into action in a way you’ll enjoy.
-This is why I’ve found chastity blogs like Denying Thumper so useful as Matt and I have been exploring chastity together: they give me a model of what to do, what not to do, and even how to think about the kink in question.
+This is why I’ve found chastity blogs like Denying Thumper so useful as mb and I have been exploring chastity together: they give me a model of what to do, what not to do, and even how to think about the kink in question.
 It helps enormously that Thumper is a cogent, witty writer with a clearly bottomless passion for chastity.
 Sex bloggers fucking rule, man.

 My therapist